Trainmaster/Vision/README.md

 *  A list of possible identifiers: Fix, Update, Improve/Enhance, Merge, Add, Remove, Deprecate
 *  **Do not** use the simple past tense, use the infinitive form: ~~Fixed~~ -> Fix
 *  Summarize your commit in a few words.
 If needed, use an extended description.
-*  Refraim from introducing excessive changes in one commit.
+*  Refrain from introducing excessive changes in one commit.
 Keep the commit as small as possible.
 *  An example of a good commit message: `Fix: handling of invalid arguments`